KevinJump/uSync/Changes/format.md

 Our recommendation is to perform a new export when the format version changes

+## v8.9.0

+### Change of media sync default (don't include file hash)
+Change of the default for media handlers, so they no longer stamp the filehash into the config file. this means media syncs don't need to read the media files - so its quicker when your media is slow to get (e.g in the cloud or something).

+uSync.Complete uses this feature - but forces it on by default - with normal uSync operation there is likely no need to have this set.

 ## v8.8.0

 ### Changes to Key used for Domain items (Culture and Hostname entries)